Michael McFadyen's Scuba Diving - Bare Island Isolated Reefs

 |A red Indianfish at Bare Island||A couple of sea dragons on the southern side of Reef Two|

-On the south-western corner of this reef there is a huge boulder that sort of sits off the reef.
+On the south-western corner of this reef there is another huge boulder that sort of sits off the reef.
 You can either go around this or cut between the rock and reef.
 Now you will be heading back in a south-eastern direction.
 The depth is a bit shallower, perhaps 17 to 18 metres.
 It is similar to the other side, with lots of small gullies and inlets and heaps of sponge life.
 The gullies have lots of fish in them, one-spot pullers, ladder-finned pomfrets, yellowtail and small seapike.
 There are also at times lots of large luderick.
 Keep an eye out for sea horses and sea dragons.
-We have seen large schools of old wifes on the sand at the end and medium sized schools of large kingfish here as well.
+We have seen large schools of old wives on the sand at the end and medium sized schools of large kingfish here as well.
 At times there are huge schools of fish here, with all the above fish seen as well as lots of trevally.

 As you head east on the southern side, you will see that there are some large "bays" along this side, including two right near the western end.
 The reef heads out a bit to the south and is low past these bays.
 The main wall is a bit to the north across the lower reef.
 There are normally many sea dragons here.
 This part of the reef heads north-east.